Kennytsu/IntelligentIdustrialWebscraper/README.md

 ### Current Tasks

-Building the core for the web scraper with a focus on acquiring the price information on Amazon.
+Building the core for the web scraper with a focus on acquiring the price information on Alibaba.

 ### Contact